maxton/LibForge/files-in-DLC-packages.md

 ## shortname.rbmid_ps4
 This file has the instrument authoring data (tempo, notes, lyrics, markup).
+See `010/ForgeMidi.bt` for an 010 Editor template describing the known data structures in this file.

 ## shortname.rbsong
 This file seems to contain the venue authoring data.